Cushman & Wakefield: History

 On September 1, 2015, Cushman & Wakefield and DTZ merged.
 The firm now operates under the Cushman & Wakefield brand.
 The new Cushman & Wakefield is majority owned by an investor group led by TPG, PAG, and OTPP.
 The two companies combined for $6 billion in revenues and 45,000 employees.
 In 2016, the two engaged in more than $191 billion in commercial real estate transactions and approximately 4.3 billion square feet under management.

+In September 2016, Cushman & Wakefield sold its Business Integration Group, Inc., subsidirary to Accruent, LLC, of Austin, Texas.
+Business Integration Group was a provider of integrated workplace management system software and professional services based in Tempe, Arizona.

 In October 2017, Chaney Brooks became an alliance partner with Cushman & Wakefield establishing a foothold in the Hawaii & Guam markets by partnering with one of the oldest commercial real estate firms in the islands.

 In March 2018, Cushman & Wakefield had debts amounting to $3.1 billion, an increase of $300 million compared with the end of 2017.
 The company had a debt-annual revenue ratio of 44%, which was higher than that of its competitors CBRE Group, JLL and Zillow.

 In June 2018, Cushman & Wakefield filed an S-1 form with the Securities & Exchange Commission announcing its intent to be listed on the NYSE.
-It became listed on the New York Stock Exchange on August 2, 2018.

-On November 9, 2020, Cushman & Wakefield purchased significantly all of the holdings of Triad Commercial Properties.
+It became listed on the New York Stock Exchange on August 2, 2018.On November 9, 2020, Cushman & Wakefield purchased significantly all of the holdings of Triad Commercial Properties.
 Tom Townes will be the managing director and Hap Royster will be the vice chairman of Cushman & Wakefield.
-On 13 November 2020, Cushman & Wakefield confirmed the hiring of Chris Cuff as Regional Executive Director of Commercial Leasing based in Singapore.
+On November 13, 2020, Cushman & Wakefield confirmed the hiring of Chris Cuff as Regional Executive Director of Commercial Leasing based in Singapore.

+In January 2021, after the January 6 United States Capitol attack, Cushman & Wakefield cut all business ties with the Trump Organization and asked Fred Trump III, the nephew of Donald Trump, to leave the firm.
+Prior to the attack, Cushman & Wakefield had handled leasing for several properties of the Trump Organization, including Trump Tower.

-On July 6, 2022, it was held in contempt of court for failing to comply with subpoenas for documents pertaining to its longtime client, the Trump Organization.
+On July 6, 2022, Cushman & Wakefield was held in contempt of court for failing to comply with subpoenas for documents pertaining to the Trump Organization.